miaomchen/VV-ISTIC-TP1/sujet.md

 In my opinion, it does not mean that WebAssembly implementations should not be tested because the specification itself should be checked and verified.

+### 5.
+According to the author of this second paper, what are the main advantages of the mechanized specification?
+Did it help improving the original formal specification of the language?
+What other artifacts were derived from this mechanized specification?
+How did the author verify the specification?
+Does this new specification removes the need for testing?

+- The main advantages of the mechanized specification:
+For the semantics of WebAssembly, the mechanized specification defines 65 reduction rules.
+A cleaner interface is provided for code extraction and host function behaviours that the original specification did not support are implemented.
+Concerning the model, the mechanisation adheres as strictly as possible to the ideals of "eyeball closeness".

+- Did it help improving the original formal specification of the language?

+Yes, il helped improving the original formal specification of the language.
+The mechanized specification which models the mechanism by which a WebAssembly implementation interfaces with its host environment exposes a deficiency in the WebAssembly specification that undermined the soundness of the type system.

+- What other artifacts were derived from this mechanized specification?

+The other artifacts derived from this mechanized specification are a separate verified executable inter oreter and type checker.

+- How did the author verify the specification?
+The specification is verified with their core proofs of correctness which uses their executable interpreter, both by using the official WebAssembly conformance test suite, and by conducting fuzzing experiments.

+- Does this new specification removes the need for testing?
+No, this new specification does not remove the need for testing because this new specification can reveal some deficiencies in the old specification but not all of them.